AckerlyXu/heima/articles/vpn-gateway/vpn-gateway-howto-vnet-vnet-portal-classic.md

 ### Before you begin

 Before beginning this exercise, download and install the latest version of the Azure Service Management (SM) PowerShell cmdlets.
 For more information, see [How to install and configure Azure PowerShell](https://docs.microsoft.com/powershell/azure/overview).
 We use the portal for most of the steps, but you must use PowerShell to create the connections between the VNets.
-You can't create the connections using the Azure portal preview.
+You can't create the connections using the Azure Portal.

 ## <a name="step1"></a>Step 1 - Plan your IP address ranges